tap349/tap349.github.io/_posts/2016-08-31-chef-zero-quickref.md

   / enter devops password for sudo command
   ```

+  here first `builder` is a host name from ssh config.

   if you don't specify node name FQDN will be used by default -
   this is the name by which node is registered in chef-zero server.